A61-QA-Team-I/WEAre-Social-Network-Project/Test Cases demo.md

 - **Negative test**: Create a post without a photo but with valid text – verify whether the post will be accepted without a photo.
 - **Positive test**: Verify if the user can set the post to be public (visible to everyone) or only visible to connections.
 - **Positive test**: Verify if the user can change the visibility of an existing post.
+- **Positive test**: Create a post with text, picture, and location simultaneously.
+Verify that all elements are displayed correctly in the post.
+- **Negative test**: Try to upload a media file (picture, song, video) that exceeds the allowed file size limit.
+Expect an error message indicating the size restriction.

 ## 4. Anonymous Users

-- **Positive test**: Verify if anonymous users can see the main menu.
+- **Positive test**: Verify if anonymous users can see the main menu(а public feed of posts should be available to browse.).
 - **Negative test**: Attempt to like a photo as an anonymous user – expect a restriction or redirection to the login page.
 - **Positive test**: Check if anonymous users can like comments and whether they are visible.
 - **Positive test**: Verify if anonymous users can like posts.
 - **Positive test**: Verify if anonymous users can register and log in.
 - **Positive test**: Verify if anonymous users can search for profiles and view the public feed.
+- **P/N**: Anonymous users must be able to register and login??

 ## 5. Authorized Users